siteslave/mydatepicker-th/README.md

     import { NgModule } from '@angular/core';
     import { BrowserModule } from '@angular/platform-browser';
     import { MyTestApp } from './my-test-app';

-    import { MyDatePickerModule } from 'mydatepicker/src/my-date-picker/my-date-picker.module';
+    // If you are using webpack package loader import the MyDatePickerModule from here: import { MyDatePickerModule } from 'mydatepicker/src/my-date-picker/my-date-picker.module';

+    // If you are using systemjs package loader import the MyDatePickerModule from here: import { MyDatePickerModule } from 'mydatepicker/dist/my-date-picker.module';

     @NgModule({
         imports:      [ BrowserModule, MyDatePickerModule ],